"It's just a picture. It's not like I'm charing admission."

-A fact that many Christian Leaders and small business don’t seem to realize or care about is that by distributing copyrighted material you are breaking the law.
+An issue that many Christian leaders don’t seem to realize or care about is that by distributing copyrighted material you are breaking the law.
+Intellectual property theft is still theft.
 You are not exempt from the law because you are a small church or didn’t profit from violating the law.
 The law is the law and if you are breaking it you will reap the consequences.
-If it’s not your material and you do not own the rights to distribute the material you are committing an illegal act.
+If it’s not your content and you do not own the rights to distribute the content you are committing an illegal act.

 “In many cases, copyright infringers “innocently” commit copyright infringement in the sense that they do not realize that what they are doing is wrong.
 This is no defense to liability”.
 Richard R. Hammar, J.D., LL.M.

-Before you steal a sermon title or play a YouTube clip in church ask your self “Do I own this?” if the answer is no don’t use it.
+Before you steal a sermon title or play a YouTube clip in church ask yourself “Do I own this?” if the answer is no don’t use it.
+Period.

 I’m not a lawyer, so you should always seek professional advice.